Zum Inhalt springen

 The described changes most likely require manual action in the following situation:

-• You are referencing our upstream files e.g. in your Argo CD deployment, please update your references to use the new directory names.
+• You are referencing our upstream files e.g. in your Argo CD deployment.
+If so, please update your references to use the new directory names.

 Helmfile cleanup: Streamlining openxchange and oxAppSuite attribute names

-We have updated some attribute names around Open-Xchange / OX App Suite to be consistent within our Helmfile deployment and to aligning with the actual brand names as well as with our rule of thumb for brand based attribute names1.
+We have updated some attribute names within the Open-Xchange / OX App Suite to be consistent within our Helmfile deployment.
+This change also aligns us with the actual brand names, as well as our rule of thumb for brand based attribute names1.

-In case you are using any of the customizations below (WAS), please update as shown (NOW):
+In case you are using any of the customizations below, the (WAS) values, please update to the (NOW) values:

 WAS: oxAppsuite: ...